 In order to be considered for further loans because of increased study abroad expenses, contact the Office of Financial Planning for an appointment after you have applied for a program through the GEC.
 Bring a copy of the semester, summer, or Winter Term cost information for your program when you meet with a financial planning advisor.
 Federal limitations apply.

-A $400 deposit is due upon application to study abroad or Study USA programs.
+A $400 deposit is due upon application to study abroad or Study USA summer or semester programs.

 Deposits are paid through the application system, MyElonGlobal, by credit or debit card.
 An application is incomplete until the deposit is paid.
 Deposits can be refunded back to the student E-bill account until the deposit credit deadline, listed for each term on the deadlines webpage.

-If you are unable to afford the deposit at the time of application, email firstname.lastname@example.org to see if you are eligible for deposit deferral.
-Deposit deferral requests must be emailed no later than 5 PM on the day of a deadline so we have time to check your eligibility.
+If you are unable to afford the deposit at the time of application, email Kevin Winpisinger at email@example.com.
+Deposit deferral requests must be emailed no later than 5 p.m. on the day of a deadline so we have time to check your eligibility.

 The categories below help you sort your scholarship search.